Efficient Test Collection Construction via Active Learning: EXPERIMENTAL SETUP

+One question in experimental setup is how to handle documents outside of the TREC judgment pools, for which no human relevance judgment is available.
+We describe here several alternative evaluation settings for addressing this.
+Note that this is only an evaluation issue, and does not alter the actual AL algorithms.

+{\bf 1) Pool Document Collection.} In this setting, we restrict AL to the original set of pool documents, meaning that it can only request labels for pool documents.
+For any such selected document, we simply lookup the original NIST assessor judgment for it (i.e., retrospective AL evaluation based on previously collected labels).
+We consider two applications of AL in this setting:

-{\bf Human-only Judging}.
-Because exhaustive manual judging of an entire collection would be cost-prohibitive, only a subset of documents are typically judged by human assessors.
-Traditional practice uses only these human judgments to evaluate IR systems \cite{voorhees2001philosophy}.
-Consequently, we first evaluate the use of active learning (AL) \cite{settles2012active} for {\em document selection} only, i.e., determining the best set of documents for human assessors to judge in order to best evaluate IR systems on a limited assessment budget.
+{\bf i) Human-only Judging}.
+Traditional practice uses only human judgments to label pool documents.
+We first evaluate AL for {\em document selection} only, i.e., determining the best set of documents for human assessors to judge for a given assessment budget in order to best evaluate IR systems.
+As the size of the evaluation budget approaches the full pool size, we converge to the original TREC results.

-{\bf Hybrid Judging}.
-We also consider using AL to further automatically label the relevance of remaining unjudged documents.
-We then evaluate whether such hybrid judging improves evaluation of IR systems vs.\ traditional practice of using only human judgments.
+{\bf ii) Hybrid Judging}.
+Next, we further consider using AL to further automatically label the relevance of remaining pool documents for which the AL system has not requested a human judgment.
+We then evaluate whether such hybrid judging improves evaluation vs.\ using only human judgments.
+As the size of the evaluation budget approaches the full pool size, we converge to human-only judging.